Inside: What you can do before, during and after aggressive sibling arguments to diffuse things before fights erupt and turn violent.

 Siblings Have to Be Taught the Skill of Problem Solving

-I’ve spent over 15 years, putting together research, personal experience and working with thousands of families around the world to create proven out of the box strategies that work with even the most difficult kiddos.
+I’ve spent over 15 years putting together research, personal experience, and working with thousands of families around the world to create proven out of the box strategies that work with even the most difficult kiddos.

 I’m also raising three super kids of my own who struggle with different things.

-He struggled with those nuances.
+He missed those nuances.

 So, with his siblings, he really struggled to connect with them and play with them.